developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### JSLibraries
 **Applies only to devices running Android KitKat and higher**.
 Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into the DOM of every HTML page.
 Disabled by default.
 Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called.
 It is designed for use when the source HTML is difficult or impossible to modify.

-**Important: If the source HTML contains API calls via meta tags or body/window-onload commands, Zebra recommends using [DOM Injection](../dominjection) for best results when inserting API libraries**.
+**Important: If the source HTML issues API calls using meta tags or body/window-onload commands, Zebra recommends using [DOM Injection](../dominjection) for best results when inserting API libraries**.

 **Possible Values**: